cssnr/get-commit-action/README.md

 A [JSONPath](https://jsonpath.com/) of a value to set as the [result](#result) output.

-This is a [jsonpath-plus](https://github.com/JSONPath-Plus/JSONPath) path and supports bare selectors `project.version`.
+This is a [jsonpath-plus](https://github.com/JSONPath-Plus/JSONPath) path and supports bare selectors: `project.version`

-Previously Deprecated Input: `selector` (backwards compatible)
+Previous Deprecated Input: `selector` (backwards compatible)

 #### summary